New Jersey Amateur Baseball League Rules

 5. No metal spikes on any turf field.

-1. Playoffs will follow a Double Elimination format, with games being played on Saturday and Sunday on consecutive weekends (weather permitting) until a champion is determined
+1. Playoffs will follow a 4 team Wild card elimination game with winners advancing to a Double Elimination format, with games being played on Saturday and Sunday on consecutive weekends (weather permitting) until a champion is determined

 3. Playoff field is determined by number of teams in the league